Skip to Content

 What does Angel Shark eat?

-Angel Shark is a fish that mostly eats crustaceans and other smaller fish.
-They are can be found in the North and Eastern Atlantic Ocean and the Mediterranean Sea, roaming around at the bottom of deep waters.
+Angel shark is a fish that mostly eats crustaceans and smaller fish.
+It can be found in the North and Eastern Atlantic Ocean and the Mediterranean Sea, lying buried in the sand at the bottom of shallow coastal waters.

 How big is Angel Shark?